 I don’t really like bully roles because I would rather make people laugh, but I love being an actor and part of being an actor is portraying something that you are not.
 I wish that I would have met Jim Carrey.
 Our paths didn’t cross on set.

-What was it like on set?
+What was it like on set of this show?

 It was on location at a school.
 I had a really early call time.
 My scene took a couple of hours to film due to us having to do a stunt punch for the scene.
 It was an amazing experience getting to do that, not many actors get to work with stunts.